gravitational/teleport/rfd/0124-plugin-secrets.md

 ### Security

 * Only the auth server is able to read plugin credentials.
-Any user with proper RBAC permissions will be able to create and delete credentials, but not read them.
+The proxy will be able to create them, and admins will be able to delete them.

 ### Implementation plan